Devin-McLellan/active-directory-lab/README.md

 # active-directory-lab
-This project demonstrates the setup and configuration of an Active Directory (AD) domain for a small company with 10 users.
-The goal is to implement user management, shared resources, and group policies.
+This project demonstrates how to set up and configure an Active Directory (AD) domain for a small company with ten users.
+The goal is to create a functional environment that includes user management, shared resources, and Group Policy configuration.